PhotoVision/PhotoVision.github.io/_pv-markup/print-services.md

 permalink: print-services.html
 ---

-# Timeless Prints
+# Timeless prints

-#### Outstanding prints on the finest Fujicolor Crystal Archive Supreme Paper.
-This isn't your typical photo paper—it has a luscious thickness you have to see (and feel) to believe, with beautiful color reproduction, brilliant whites and excellent resistance to light fade.
+#### Since 1968, we've respected the art of the print.
+Our true, wet process prints pay homage to the time-honored photographic tradition of chromogenic prints.
+OR Our true, wet process prints pay homage to the time-honored photographic tradition of darkroom printing.
+We use only the finest Fujicolor Crystal Archive papers.
+Available in Supreme (Lustre) and Pearl (Metallic), these aren't your typical photo papers—they have a luscious thickness you have to see (and feel) to believe, with beautiful color reproduction, brilliant whites and excellent resistance to light fade and long-term storage.

 ## Standard prints